geobakery/GeospatialAnalyzer/documentation/intersect.md

 # Intersect - API Call
-In this document, we will describe important and good-to-know facts about the intersection service
+In this document we will describe important and good-to-know facts about the intersection service.

 ## Functionality
 Returns all features that are touched by the transferred geometries.